JoTechOfficial/Shadex/README.md

 1. Go to settings in discord then scroll down, then click plugins
 2. Click on "Open Plugins Folder"
 3. Extract files from plugins.7z to the opened folder
+4. Then go back to plugins page and enable all

 Make Sure Your Settings Look Like This:
 -----